-2. Reference to "prejudice only"
+4. Reference to "prejudice only"

-Second, Professor Kimble objected to the world "only" in proposed subparagraph (c)(3)(B) (shown in brackets on line 7 below):
+Professor Kimble has objected to the world "only" in proposed subparagraph (c)(3)(B) of the proposal as published (shown in brackets on line 7 in the first version quoted above).
+The Subcommittee's revision places the same phrase in (c)(4) (shown on line 7 of the Subcommittee's proposed revision quoted above).